Combinatorial Markov chains on linear extensions: Properties of the various Markov chains

 We now distinguish two cases: either $\tau_{n-1}$ acts trivially on $\pi$ or not.
 In the first case, set $\tilde{\pi} = \pi$ and we immediately obtain the left-hand side of~\eqref{equation.master}.
 In the second case, observe that $w(\pi)$ as in~\eqref{equation.w} satisfies the following recursion if $\tau_j$ acts non-trivially

 Using this for $j=n-1$ and $x_{\tilde{\pi}_1} + \cdots + x_{\tilde{\pi}_{n-1}} = x_{\pi_1} + \cdots + x_{\pi_{n-2}} + x_{\pi_n}$ yields the left-hand side of~\eqref{equation.master}. \end{proof}

 When $P$ is the $n$-antichain, then $\L = S_{n}$.
-In this case, the probability distribution of Theorem~\ref{theorem.promotion} has been studied in the past by Hendricks \cite{hendricks1,hendricks2} and is known as the \textbf{Tsetlin library}~\cite{tsetlin}, which we now describe.
+In this case, the probability distribution of Theorem~\ref{theorem.promotion} has been studied in a completely different context by Hendricks \cite{hendricks1,hendricks2} and is known in the literature as the \textbf{Tsetlin library}~\cite{tsetlin}, which we now describe.
 Suppose that a library consists of $n$ books $b_{1},\dots,b_{n}$ on a single shelf.
 Assume that only one book is picked at a time and is returned before the next book is picked up.
 The book $b_{i}$ is picked with probability $x_{i}$ and placed at the end of the shelf.

-This is clearly a Markov chain.
-Its stationary distribution is a special case of Theorem~\ref{theorem.promotion}.
-In this case, $Z_{P}$ of Remark~\ref{remark.constant} also has a nice product formula, leading to the probability distribution, \be w(\pi) = \prod_{i=1}^{n} \frac{x_{\pi_{i}}}{x_{\pi_1}+ \cdots + x_{\pi_i}}. \ee Letac~\cite{letac} considered generalizations of the Tsetlin library to rooted trees (meaning that each element in $P$ besides the root has precisely one successor).
-Our results hold for any finite poset $P$.
+We now explain why promotion on the $n$-antichain is the Tsetlin library.
+A given ordering of the books can be identified with a permutation $\pi$.
+The action of $\partial_k$ on $\pi$ gives $\pi \tau_k \cdots \tau_{n-1}$ by \eqref{equation.promotion tau}, where now all the $\tau_i$'s satisfy the braid relation since none of the $\pi_j$'s are comparable.
+Thus the $k$-th element in $\pi$ is moved all the way to the end.
+The probability with which this happens is $x_{\pi_k}$, which makes this process identical to the action of the Tsetlin library.